-The Group is required to maintain a sufficient amount of resources that can credibly and feasibly be used to absorb losses and recapitalise the Group in resolution, whilst continuing to provide critical functions.
+The Group and material subsidiaries are required to maintain a sufficient amount of resources that can credibly and feasibly be used to absorb losses and recapitalise the Group in resolution, whilst continuing to provide critical functions.
 This requirement is set by the BoE and implemented through the policy setting out the minimum requirements for own funds and eligible liabilities.
 MREL can be satisfied by a combination of regulatory capital and certain unsecured liabilities (which must be subordinated to the Group's operating liabilities).

 We have a strong risk management framework with prudent risk appetite and are meeting the external and internal capital and MREL requirements.
-With proven access to issuance markets in a range of market conditions and comprehensive capital planning informing the issuance strategy, we are confident that we will continue to meet capital and MREL requirements on an ongoing basis.
+With proven access to capital markets in a range of market conditions and comprehensive capital planning informing the issuance strategy, we are confident that we will continue to meet capital and MREL requirements on an ongoing basis.

-The Group's current MREL requirement, excluding regulatory capital and leverage buffers, is the higher of 2 times Pillar 1 plus 2 times Pillar 2A, equivalent to 23.0 per cent of risk-weighted assets as based upon minimum capital requirements at 31 March 2022, or 6.5 per cent of the UK leverage ratio exposure measure.
+The Group's current MREL requirement, excluding regulatory capital and leverage buffers, is the higher of two times Pillar 1 plus two times Pillar 2A, equivalent to 21.3 per cent of risk-weighted assets as based upon minimum capital requirements at 30 June 2024, or 6.5 per cent of the UK leverage ratio exposure measure.

-An analysis of the Group's current regulatory MREL position is provided below:
+An analysis of the Group's current regulatory MREL position5 is provided below: